Loginistaken/Minflorix-Q-Battery/MinFlorix-Q V3 Battery.md

 Diagnostics Evaluation

-    Charging Speed:  Hopes to be faster than competitors  (minutes vs. hours) Energy Density: Comparable or superior to traditional lithium batteries
+    Charging Speed:  Hopes to be faster than competitors  (minutes vs. hours)

+    Energy Density: Comparable or superior to traditional lithium batteries

-    Safety: No free OxyF₂ gas, solid-state construction with multiple fail-safes Cycle Life: Thousands of charge/discharge cycles with minimal degradation
+     Safety: No free OxyF₂ gas, solid-state construction with multiple fail-safes

+     Cycle Life: Thousands of charge/discharge cycles with minimal degradation

-    Intelligence: Real-time diagnostics via advanced sensors and BMS; BLE for wireless monitoring Environmental/Bio-friendliness:
+    Intelligence: Real-time diagnostics via advanced sensors and BMS; BLE for wireless monitoring

+     Environmental/Bio-friendliness:

      No toxic liquid electrolytes

-        All materials sealed and inert when spent Components (Mn, Mg, graphene, ceramics) are recyclable and non-toxic in finished form
+     All materials sealed and inert when spent

+    Components (Mn, Mg, graphene, ceramics) are recyclable and non-toxic in finished form

-Diagnostics Score:
+Score:

 Estimated 98–100% (All critical systems and safety features are present; minor margin for scale-up uncertainties)